-- A Polyglot Userbase.
 While the majority of the tooling for SciML is built using the Julia programming language, SciML is committed to ensure that these methodologies can be used throughout the greater scientific community.
 Tools like diffeqpy and diffeqr bridge the DifferentialEquations.jl solvers to Python and R respectively, and we hope to see many more developments along these lines in the near future.

-- ML-Assisted Tooling for Model Acceleration.
 SciML supports the development of the latest ML-accelerated toolsets for scientific machine learning.
-Methods like Physics-Informed Neural Networks (PINNs) and Deep BSDE methods for solving 1000 dimensional partial differential equations are productionized in the NeuralNetDiffEq.jl library.
+Methods like Physics-Informed Neural Networks (PINNs) are productionized in the NeuralPDE.jl library, while the Deep BSDE, the Deep Splitting and the MLP methods for solving 1000 dimensional partial differential equations are availble in the HighDimPDE.jl library.
 Surrogate-based acceleration methods are provided by Surrogates.jl.

-- Differentiable Scientific Data Structures and Simulators.
 The SciML ecosystem contains pre-built scientific simulation tools along with data structures for accelerating the development of models.
 Tools like LabelledArrays.jl and MultiScaleArrays.jl make it easy to build large-scale scientific models, while other tools like NBodySimulator.jl provide full-scale simulation simulators.

 SciML is an organization dedicated to helping state-of-the-art research in both numerical simulation methods and methodologies in scientific machine learning.
 Many tools throughout the organization automate the process of benchmarking and testing new methodologies to ensure they are safe and battle tested, both to accelerate the translation of the methods to publications and to users.
 We invite the larger research community to make use of our tooling like DiffEqDevTools.jl and our large suite of wrapped algorithms for quickly test and deploying new algorithms.